T h e C e n t r a l C o n c e p t s

 unions.
 Legal sanction is a concern of the State, & couples should contact

-their local authorities if they seek legal recognition for a marriage / union.
+their local authorities if they seek legal registration for a marriage/union.

 Our love of God